Lingaraj2410/Assignment-5.3/README.md

 https://acadgild.com/blog/pig-use-case-pokemon-data-analysis/

-Share screenshots of results and upload the document to git repository.
+Share complete steps along with screenshots of results and upload the document to git repository.

 # Solution: